The Torist

 The entries have also gravitated towards issues concerning the modern internet, such as: prolific advertising, surveillance, censorship, and Edward Snowden.
 As of 2016 entries are being accepted for the second edition of the magazine/journal, on a non-paid basis, but now allowing also anonymous entries.
 All content in The Torist is published under a Creative Commons license.

+As of July 2021, The Torist is offline, due to the shutdown of Tor's Version 2 Onion Services and the fact that The Torist has never moved to Onion Services Version 3.
+It is likely that The Torist was taken offline before that date.